kontena/docs/using-kontena/install-nodes/cloud.md

 ### Host Operating System

 Kontena Nodes use [Container Linux](https://coreos.com/os/docs/latest/) as the host operating system.
 Host OS is configured to download updates automatically but they are applied only when a Kontena Node is rebooted.
-To apply updates, reboot a node with following command:
+To apply updates, reboot a node with the following command:

 ```
 $ kontena cloud node reboot <NAME>